imrahulr/imrahulr.github.io/_posts/2018-01-12-lord-of-the-machines.md

 ---

-## Under-sampling using Repeated Edited Nearest Neighbour Algorithm
+## Undersampling using Repeated Edited Nearest Neighbour Algorithm

 The train dataset was highly imbalanced and contained 1010409 samples with is_click=0 while only 12782 samples with is_click=1.